Nutritional Advice Made Easier

 As long as that timer is going, don't allow outside distractions.
 Try to slow everything down.
 Being present while you eat gets you fuller quicker, and helps you feel more satisfied with the food you eat.

 Don't rely on willpower.

 Every week starts with a plan.
 I make a list of what would be convenient, tasty and healthy for my meals.
 That means oatmeal with fresh fruit or eggs and vegetables for breakfast.
-Bread for a sandwich and soup.
-Dinners made in advance and frozen for easy re-heating.
-Then I pick a couple recipes from WeEatFit.com and cook a couple in bulk, so they're ready when I'm hungry.
+Bread for a sandwich with soup.
+Dinners made in advance and frozen for easy reheating.
+Then I pick a couple of recipes from WeEatFit.com and cook a couple in bulk, so they're ready when I'm hungry.

 Cut restaurant meals in half.